Biblelator — experimental USFM Bible Editor

 NOTE: This packaging is still being tested following massive restructuring, and is not necessarily fully functional until it is marked as v0.1.0 or higher when some open-licensed resources will also be downloadable.
 We also have hopes to improve documentation before v0.2.0.
 After that point, we also hope to release some prepackaged versions— probably including Docker and Snap.

-This software has been developed in very small chunks of spare time since 2013 (so it's not necessarily well structured, and definitely not polished).
+This software has been developed in very small chunks of spare time since 2013 (so it's not necessarily well-thought out, and definitely not polished).
 However, it was used as my main Bible editor instead of Paratext for a couple of years.

 This package will not reach v1.0.0 until after the BibleOrgSys reaches it.
 The API will not become fixed/stable until the v1.0.0 release.